Skip to content

 julia

-A linear hybrid model with a neural network NN, predictors and forcing terms.
+A linear hybrid model with a neural network NN, predictors, forcing and targets terms.

 source